Earth Continuity Limit

 Earth continuity readings higher than the (0.1 + R)Ω limit are often due to problems with the test procedure, rather than the appliance itself.

 The contact resistance between the test lead and appliance case, or the appliance plug and test instrument, can significantly increase the measured resistance.
-The low current earth test (soft test) is particularly susceptible to the affects of contact resistance because it has less power to break though any oxidation layer on the plug or case.
-Cleaning the earth pin of the plug with an abrasive paper and making sure the test probe is making a good contact with the metal surface will often reduce the earth continuity reading.
+The low current earth test (soft test) is particularly susceptible to the effects of contact resistance because it has less power to break through any oxidation layer on the plug or case.
+Cleaning the earth pin of the plug with an abrasive paper and making sure the test probe is making good contact with the metal surface will often reduce the earth continuity reading.
 Pay particular attention to where the test probe or clip is placed.
-For example when testing a kettle, putting the test clip on a heating element without breaking through the lime scale will increase the resistance significantly.
+For example, when testing a kettle, putting the test clip on a heating element without breaking through the limescale will increase the resistance significantly.
 If possible use the high current continuity test (hard test) to reduce problems with contact resistance.

 The resistance of the test lead should also be considered.
 The resistance of the test lead can be measured by connecting it directly to the socket on the tester.
 An earth pin from a spare plug makes a useful contact to place the test probe or clip.
 Some test instruments, such as the Kewtech KT71, Megger PAT150 and Seaward Apollo models allow the resistance of the lead to be nulled.
 When sending test equipment away to be calibrated, always include the lead to ensure they are calibrated together.